- 2 cans (15-1/2 ounces each) great northern beans, rinsed and drained

 - Mash one can of beans; set aside.
 In a large saucepan, saute the carrots and onion in butter.
 Stir in the water, ham, seasonings and whole and mashed beans; cook over medium heat until heated through.
-Discard bay leaf.
+Discard bay leaf before serving.
 Yield: 6 servings.

 "I traded tomatoes for carrots, and chicken broth for water.
 Other than that I left if alone.
 It was pretty darn good.
 I will definitely make it again!"